 Set length to 1000 mm, thickness to 10 mm and inside diameter to 500 mm.
 Outside diameter is automatically calculated.

 A green light means that the current component is fully validated without any issue.
-A yellow light means that there are warning about the validation: keep in mind that the warnings don't change the fact that -- according to the current calculation code -- the component is still valid.
-Designer should take a look at warnings and keep them in mind.
+A yellow light means that there are warnings about the validation: keep in mind that the warnings don't change the fact that -- according to the current calculation code -- the component is still valid.
+The designer should take a look at warnings and keep them in mind.
 A red light means that there are validation errors that must be checked and fixed.

 For example, the following images shows an insufficent thickness at internal pressure:

-NextGen suggests to increase nominal thicknes to 2.57 mm instead of the current value of 2 mm.
-Once thickness is increased over the minimum required value, the following error also get fixed.
+NextGen suggests to increase nominal thicknes to 2.20 mm instead of the current value of 2 mm.
+Once the thickness is increased over the minimum required value, the following errors also get fixed.
 In this case, all errors would be fixed since minimum required thickness at external pressure would be satisfied too.

 Some warnings can be easily removed by following what's written in them.
 For example, when a small opening is placed on an ASME VIII Div.
 1 shell, the following message is shown:

-Software suggests to disable opening validation because calculation code allows this at given reference.
-Once opening validation is skipped by ticking the appropriate checkbox, this warning disappears.
+The software suggests to disable opening validation because the calculation code allows this at the given reference.
+Once the opening's validation is skipped by checking the appropriate checkbox, the warning disappears.

-Some other warnings are not removeable: calculation is still valid and user should keep in mind what they say.
+Some other warnings are not removeable: the calculation is still valid but the user should keep in mind the indications given by the warnings.

 Sometimes one or more messages can be displayed (Messages tab with light blue background).
 In this case the importance is even lower compared to warnings.
 These are suggestions, coming from Sant'Ambrogio experience in the field and general good practice.

-It is now possible to proceed by adding a head to one side of the cylinder: from the upper toolbar, select the Torispherical Head icon.
-After clicking on it, NextGen asks at what side of cylinder this head should be connected to: click "OK" con confirm.
+It is now possible to proceed by adding a head to one side of the cylinder: from the "Components" tab of the ribbon bar, select the Torispherical Head icon.
+After clicking on it, NextGen asks at what side of cylinder this head should be connected to: click "OK" to confirm left side.

 The user can click "OK" to add this head to the model or change some properties in order to have a better design: for instance, heads can be thinner than cylinders and joint efficiency can be unitary if they are built in a single piece.

-*Tip: joint efficiency set at Item level can lead to over conservative results on heads made from a single piece: it is a good practice to adopt a safe value at Item level as general efficiency, i.e. 0.85, then modify single components that can take advantage of unitary efficiency by acting on their own value under "Conditions".\ *
+Tip: joint efficiency set at Item level can lead to over conservative results on heads made from a single piece: it is a good practice to adopt a safe value at Item level as general efficiency, i.e. 0.85, then modify single components that can take advantage of unitary efficiency by acting on their own value under "Design conditions".